nvpro-samples/nvpro_core/nvvk/README.md

 ### class **nvvk::SwapChain**

-Its role is to help using VkSwapchainKHR.
+Its role is to help using `VkSwapchainKHR`.
 In Vulkan we have to synchronize the backbuffer access ourselves, meaning we must not write into images that the operating system uses for presenting the image on the desktop or monitor.

-To setup the swapchain :
+For each swapchain image there is an imageView, and one read and write semaphore.
+Furthermore there is a utility function to setup the image transitions from VK_IMAGE_LAYOUT_UNDEFINED to VK_IMAGE_LAYOUT_PRESENT_SRC_KHR.

+Example in combination with **nvvk::Context** :

 * get the window handle
 * create its related surface